git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 ##### Deploy Mistral Application

+**You will deploy a vLLM pod, from ECR image, and configure it to use the PVC you previously created, where this has the inference server config details... etc.. feel free to cat the mistral-fsxl.yaml**

 ```bash
 kubectl apply -f mistral-fsxl.yaml
 ```

-This will take upto 10 mins.
+This will take upto 10 mins (**you can go to the next step, and dont need to wait for this**).
 You can monitor pod creation with following commands to see it transitioning to `Running`

 ```bash
 kubectl get pod -w